 For students completing the degree at Penn State Altoona

-Upon approval of the Education major, students are responsible for keeping valid copies of all clearances/verifications on file in 101A Cypress Building.
-All clearances/verifications must be renewed yearly and must remain valid throughout the entire academic year.
+Upon approval of the education major, students are responsible for keeping valid copies of all clearances/verifications on file in 101A Cypress Building.
+All clearances and verifications must be renewed yearly and must remain valid throughout the entire academic year.

 Non-participation in field experiences dramatically impacts a student's course grade and will result in failure of the course(s).
 There will be no "make-ups" for absences from field experiences due to clearances.
-Any student enrolled for any course(s) with a field experience who does not have all annual required clearances/verifications ON FILE BY THE FIRST DAY OF CLASSES will be advised to drop the course(s).
+Any student enrolled for any course(s) with field experience who does not have all annual required clearances and verifications ON FILE BY THE FIRST DAY OF CLASSES will be advised to drop the course(s).

-Copies of the following clearances/verifications must be ON FILE with the Program Administrative Assistant:
+Copies of the following clearances and verifications must be ON FILE with the program administrative assistant: